4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12.3-Map_data_types/README.md

 ## Expected result:

-The result in the console should be something like:

 ```py
 [<class 'str'>, <class 'str'>, <class 'str'>, <class 'str'>, <class 'str'>, <class 'str'>, <class 'int'>, <class 'int'>]
 ```